lingmengcan/lingmengcan-ai/README.en-US.md

   cd service
   pnpm install
 - Configuration
-  - config.development.yaml, in the system model management section, set the corresponding URL and API key of the model (if needed)
+  config.development.yaml, in the system model management section, set the corresponding URL and API key of the model (if needed)
-- 运行
+- Run
   pnpm run start

 #### Front-End UI Layer